kedro-org/kedro/docs/source/course/index.md

     - 2.4.
 How to work with parameters in Kedro
     - 2.5.
 Create a Kedro pipeline with parameters
     - 2.6.
 Reuse your Kedro pipeline using namespaces
     - 2.7.
-Accelerate your Kedro pipeline using runners
+Kedro pipeline runners
     - 2.8.
 Create Kedro datasets dynamically using factories
 - Part 3: Ship your Kedro project to production
     - 3.1.
 Define your own Kedro environments
     - 3.2.
-Use S3 and MinIO cloud storages with Kedro
+Use S3 and MinIO cloud storage with Kedro
     - 3.3.
 Package your Kedro project into a Python wheel
     - 3.4.
 Turn your Kedro project into a Docker container
     - 3.5.
 Deploy your Kedro project to Apache Airflow